ToniRollo/CACER-simulator/README.md

 - `assets/`: contains visual outputs or auxiliary resources.
 - `files/`: input/output files and configuration data for simulations.
-- `Funzioni_Demand_Side_Management.py`: functions for emulating the residential load profile and for simulating demand-side flexibility and management.
+- `Functions_Load_Emulator_and_DSM.py`: functions for emulating the residential load profile and for simulating demand-side flexibility and management.
-- `Funzioni_Energy_Model.py`: core energy modeling functions for CACER simulations (photovoltaic productivity simulation, load profile extraction, etc.).
+- `Functions_Energy_Model.py`: core energy modeling functions for CACER simulations (photovoltaic productivity simulation, load profile extraction, etc.).
-- `Funzioni_Financial_Model.py`: functions for financial analysis and investment evaluation (Discounted Cash Flow analysis).
+- `Functions_Financial_Model.py`: functions for financial analysis and investment evaluation (Discounted Cash Flow analysis).
-- `Funzioni_Generali.py`: general-purpose utility functions used throughout the project.
+- `Functions_General.py`: general-purpose utility functions used throughout the project.
 - `config.yml`: configuration file with key parameters for the simulations and path of file and forlders.
 - `main - CACER tutorial.ipynb`: interactive Jupyter Notebook with step-by-step instructions for using the CACER simulator.
-- `reporting_v3.ipynb`: notebook to generate performance reports.
+- `Reporting.ipynb`: notebook to generate performance reports.
 - `users CACER.xlsx`: example Excel file with user data.

 ## Prerequisites